 Who Will Win?
-Our Fearless Predictions!
+Our Fearless Reuben Award Predictions for 2016!

 As always, shortly after the National Cartoonists Society’s awards weekend, we’ll unveil this year’s online photo album capturing moments both dignified and mortifying, and we’ll let you know here when it’s available.
-We’ll be live-tweeting the NCS awards on May 23, so start following us today to get the results in real time!
+We’ll be live-tweeting the NCS awards on May 28, so start following us today to get the results in real time!